-Let’s get into the tale of how one waitress Turned Success into Suck Ass Service in Sixty Seconds.
+Let’s get into the tale of how one waitress went from Success to Sorry Service in Sixty Seconds.

-Last week I found myself working London.
-I live 200 miles away, so to be sure that I was ready for a 9am Monday start I’d driven down the previous evening, and after a 4.5 hour drive to get there I was damned hungry.
+Some time ago I found myself working London.
+I live 200 miles away, so to be sure that I was ready for a 9am start on Monday I’d driven down the previous evening, and after a 4.5 hour drive to get there I was damned hungry.